Actaer

 Security

-Agents with tool access need careful permission management.
+Systems with broad tool access need careful permission management.
 Apply the principle of least privilege.
+Whereas a human employee can exercise judgment about when to escalate, software must have explicit guardrails.

 User Trust

-Some users are skeptical of AI autonomy.
-Transparency about what the agent is doing builds confidence.
+Some users are skeptical of autonomous decision-making — understandably so.
+Transparency about what the system is doing, and why, builds confidence over time.
+Clear audit trails help.

 Getting Started

-1. Identify high-value use cases – Where do you have repetitive, complex tasks?
+1. Identify high-value use cases – Where do repetitive, judgment-heavy tasks slow your team down?

-2. Start small – Pilot with a contained use case before expanding
+2. Start small – Pilot with one contained process before expanding

-3. Measure everything – Track time saved, accuracy, and user satisfaction
+3. Measure everything – Track time saved, accuracy rates, and user satisfaction

-4. Iterate – Agent systems improve with feedback and refinement
+4. Iterate – These systems improve steadily with feedback and real-world data

 The Future